 - Mid-drifts MUST be covered.

 - If there is a logo, MUST be an Academy, IVA shirt, or collegial.

 - Tank tops MUST have straps at least 3 inches wide.

 - Undergarments should be worn and not visible.

 - No hats allowed on campus.

 - Hoods can ONLY be worn on shoulders, and not over head at anytime while on campus.

 - Safe and school appropriate.

-- Shoes have to have a back strap to hold securely to foot.
+- Shoes need to have a strap to hold securely to foot.